State Highway 3 (New Zealand): Route

 The highway leaves SH 1C at Hamilton, and initially heads south through farmland, passing through Te Awamutu.
 Sections of this stretch of the road are four-laned, but not divided carriageway.
 From Ōtorohanga it follows the valley of the Waipā River to Te Kūiti.
 The road then turns southwest through sparsely settled farmland, crossing several ridges before following the Awakino gorge to reach the coast, which it follows around the North Taranaki Bight.
 At the Tongaporutu River the highway turns inland to avoid coastal cliffs and climbs over Mount Messenger before descending via the Mimi River valley to return to the coast near Urenui.
 Bypassing Waitara, it reaches New Plymouth then turns inland, passing to the east of Mount Taranaki via Inglewood, Stratford and Eltham to Hāwera.

-From Hāwera the highway follows the coast of the South Taranaki Bight south-eastwards to Patea and Whanganui before leaving the coast and heading to Bulls.
+From Hāwera the highway follows the coast of the South Taranaki Bight south-eastwards to Pātea and Whanganui before leaving the coast and heading to Bulls.
 Here, SH 1 from the north intersects with SH 3, and the two highways are concurrent for the next 6 km to Sanson where SH 1 diverges to the south.
 SH 3 continues its south-eastern route to Palmerston North, where it runs through the city streets and changes to a north-eastern direction near the city centre.
 It maintains this direction as far as Ashhurst, where it crosses the Manawatū River and intersects with SH 57.
-The Te Ahu a Turanga – Manawatū Tararua Highway which replaces the former Manawatū Gorge route opened to the public on 11 June 2025.
-SH 3 enters Woodville and terminates at a junction with SH 2.
+SH 3 then follows the Te Ahu a Turanga – Manawatū Tararua Highway (which replaced the former Manawatū Gorge route) entering Woodville and terminates at a junction with SH 2.

 The Awakino gorge is prone to closure by slips and rockslides in heavy rain.

 Route changes

 Construction of a bypass of Bell Block, a satellite town of New Plymouth, was completed in 2010.
 The bypass is a four-lane, divided expressway with an interchange at Henwood Road providing access to Bell Block.

 In 2016, a section of SH 3 in Taranaki was realigned replacing the "deadly" Normanby overbridge.

+In April 2017, the section of State Highway 3 through the Manawatu Gorge, east of Palmerston North, closed permanently after a major slip blocked the road, and due to land instability as well as the danger of more slips, with major slips blocking the road in previous years, the decision was made to close the road permanently.
+Traffic travelling between Manawatu and Hawkes Bay was diverted over the winding Saddle Road and Pahiatua Track.
+A new road was announced in March 2018, with construction beginning in January 2021.

+In June 2025.
+The $824 million Te Ahu a Turanga Manawatu-Tararua Highway opened to traffic, taking heavy traffic off the Saddle Road and Pahiatua Track for the first time since 2017, when SH 3 through the Manawatu Gorge closed.
+SH 3 over the Manawatu-Tararua Highway is an 11.5km, 4-lane expressway with two roundabouts at each end and features multiple scenic lookout spots.